 1. Benefits of Becoming a Locksmith

 Locksmithing has changed over the last 30 years with the introduction of technology and the innovation of locks.
-Locksmiths now deal with highly secure locking systems and computer-run locks.
+Besides cutting keys or changing locks, locksmiths now deal with highly secure locking systems and computer-run locks.
 Now more than ever, tech-savvy and adaptive locksmiths are needed to keep our society running safely and smoothly.

 If you find the job appealing and are looking into becoming a locksmith, there are many potential benefits to the job.
 Flexibility, versatility, and an ever-changing work environment are just a few of the factors that make this an exciting job.
 It is a new adventure each day and is perfect for someone looking to change the pace from their office job.

 The job of a locksmith requires both creativity and logic.
 It allows you to use your hands and to use your brain.
 You get to solve puzzles, fix problems, help people in crises, and keep customers safe.

 Accessing the training necessary to become a locksmith isn’t hard and can even be done online.
 Additionally, the average salary pays well and the job is in demand.
 The job is versatile and you can choose to work strictly mobile or at a storefront.
 You can also choose to be a specialist in one area, such as a commercial locksmith or an automotive locksmith, or you can be a generalist.

 Wondering how much do locksmiths make?
 Locksmiths can often expect to make between $45,783 and $59,490 per year.
 As of November 2020, the average locksmith salary is $52,769.
 However, this number can vary significantly based on where you live, how much licensing you have, how many years you have worked in the profession, education, skills, and more.

 Luckily, the locksmith business is a necessity for society and likely isn’t going to change much any time soon, so if you decide to start your own locksmith company, you can expect it to last.